HarryJamesGreenblatt/A-Riff-In-React/docs/azure_deployment.md

 The project includes a Bicep template in the `infra` folder that provisions:

 - Azure App Service (for frontend hosting)
-- Azure Function App (for backend Node.js API)
+- Azure App Service (for backend Node.js API)
 - Azure Key Vault (for secure storage of credentials)
 - **Azure SQL Database** (for structured data, deployed to a shared server)
 - Azure Cosmos DB (for flexible data)